bogdangavril/BHMLAI-Capstone/README.md

 ### Next steps

-What can be done to improve the models:
+What can be done to improve the models?
 - Identify and include additional features which can be collected before the project starts
 - Collect much more data
 - Explore all the available hyperparameters for each model and use larger ranges for the parameters values